O Brother, Where Art Thou?: Plot

-The next morning the group sets out to retrieve the ring, which is at a cabin in the valley which Everett had earlier claimed was the location of his treasure.
-The police, having earlier learned of the place from Pete, are waiting for them there and arrest the group.
+The next morning, the group sets out to retrieve the ring, which is at a cabin in the valley which Everett had earlier claimed was the location of his treasure.
+The police, having learned of the place from Pete, arrest the group.
 Dismissing their claims of having received pardons, Sheriff Cooley orders them hanged.
-As Everett prays to God the valley is flooded and they are saved.
-They find the ring in a writing desk that Tommy is floating on and they return to town.
-However, when Everett presents the ring to Penny, she states it is her aunt's ring and not her ring.
-She declares that she will not remarry Ulysses without their original wedding ring.
-The film ends with Everett arguing with his wife over how hard it will be to find the ring in the now flooded big lake while the blind man from the beginning of the film is viewed by their youngest daughter driving his handcar away.
+As Everett prays to God, the valley is flooded and they are saved.
+Tommy finds the ring in a desk that floats by, and they return to town.
+However, when Everett presents the ring to Penny, it turns out it was her aunt's ring.
+She declares that she will not marry him with that ring, but only her wedding ring, which is still lost.
+As the film ends, the blind man on the handcar is seen once more.